echeran/smile-of-murugan/webbook/chapter04.md

 Maturai in the morning, in the afternoon, during dusk, mignight and dawn.
 There is absolutely no love element in the poem.
-The first portion is dedicated to the valour and victories of the greatest hero of the Pāṇḍyas, Neṭuňceḻiyaṉ.
-The poem ends with a "good council" to the king to be happy throughout the allotted portion of his life.[^makilntu] There are relatively many Aryan loanwords. *Maturaik*. looks like a later "lay"; Neṭuňceḻiyaṉ might have been ruling in Maturai around 215 A.D.
+The first portion is dedicated to the valour and victories of the greatest hero of the Pāṇḍyas, Neṭuñceḻiyaṉ.
+The poem ends with a "good council" to the king to be happy throughout the allotted portion of his life.[^makilntu] There are relatively many Aryan loanwords. *Maturaik*. looks like a later "lay"; Neṭuñceḻiyaṉ might have been ruling in Maturai around 215 A.D.
 And, indeed, this lay might be dated well in the beginning of the 3rd Century.
 Published in 1889.